nmorshe/FastAPIIteration1/README.txt

 Currently capable of managing simple JSON data - next step later on is to get delete and put methods working and connect to Firebase cloud services for storing/retrieving data.

+CHANGELOG - 6/26/25

+Developed DELETE method and did extensive refactoring and error checking for previous methods.
+Next plans are to implement the PUT method and check for more possible refactoring possibilities.